 The focus of the investigation was on Carla when it should have been on Aaravindha and his Sambodha cult.
 As a result, we are left with unanswered questions.

-Was Aaravindha actually out of the country as he claims?
+Was Aaravindha actually out of the country as he claims during the initial stabbing incident?
 Where was he the night she disappeared?
+When she was found dead?
 Where were other Sambodha members?
 Why has Aaravindha lied about his relationship with Carla and Markus?
 Why did Markus flee the country for ten years soon after Carla’s death?
 Why did Clay run out of Carla’s home in a panic two nights before she disappeared?
 What were the “bad vibes” that caused him to leave Carla’s the night she disappeared?
 How did Clay know the location of Carla’s body before it was found?
 Why were Sambodha members trying to convince others that Carla lost it mentally and committed suicide?
 Why were the lights on in Carla’s bedroom from 12:00 am – 2:00 am for several weeks after she died?
 Why did Aaravindha and his wife stand in front of the business of a woman who was calling for more investigation for thirty days in a row?
 Why didn’t Markus agree to answer questions about Carla if he had nothing to hide?